crystalsand10/MGT_docs/source/installation.rst

 Setting up a local application
 ***********************************************

-We provide the website code, so that you can set up your own MGT website to assign MGT's to perhaps assign MGT for your own organism.
+We provide all code required to be able to set up your own MGT website and perhaps assign MGT for your own organism.

 Setting up locally requires python3, pip3 (to install various python packages) and PostgreSQL database system.